Blood of My Blood: In King's Landing

 The High Sparrow and Tommen prepare for Margaery's walk of atonement.
-Tommen is allowed to visit Margaery and discovers that Margaery has become a devout follower of the Faith and repented for her sins.
+Tommen is allowed to visit Margaery and discovers that Margaery has become a devout follower of the Faith and has repented for her sins.

 Jaime and Mace Tyrell lead the Tyrell soldiers to the Great Sept of Baelor, where the High Sparrow is presenting Margaery to the people.
 Jaime orders the High Sparrow to release Margaery and Loras, threatening force against the Faith Militant.
 The High Sparrow declares that Margaery will not perform a walk of atonement, and presents Tommen, who announces that he has agreed to unite the Faith and the Crown.
 Mace asks Olenna what this means.
 She replies the High Sparrow has won.

 Tommen punishes Jaime for taking up arms against the Faith by removing him from the Kingsguard.
 Jaime receives orders to oust the Blackfish from Riverrun.
 Cersei counsels him to use the campaign to demonstrate their force to their enemies.
 Cersei expresses no concern about her upcoming trial, as it will be a trial by combat with the Mountain as her champion.
 Cersei and Jaime passionately kiss.